hackle/blogger/src/raw/foldr-in-foldl.md

 myFold1 f init (x :: xs) = myFold1 f (f x init) xs
 ```

-Second implementation - note `init` is passed along and used only at the very end of the recursion.
+Second implementation - `init` is passed along and used only at the very end of the recursion.

 ```idris
 myFold2 : (f: elem -> acc -> acc) -> (init: acc) -> (xs: List elem) -> acc